ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ![Content organization operations](img/content_arrangement.png)

-Content items can be hidden when necessary, for example, until a certain event, like a Holiday Sale or Board announcement comes.
+Content items can be hidden when necessary, for example, until a certain event, like a Holiday Sale, or Board announcement comes.
 Hidden content items aren't visible to website visitors and are greyed out in the content tree.

 ![Hidden content item](img/hidden_content_item.png)